 Introduction:

-Amniotic fluid (AF) sludge is a powerful sonographic marker of an intraamniotic infection-related inflammatory process.1,2 It is associated with early preterm delivery, possible microbiological invasion of the amniotic cavity, and histological chorioamnionitis in both symptomatic and asymptomatic patients1,3 Recently Romero et al, directly sampled AF sludge from a pregnant patient in preterm labor, and found it to consist of a polymicrobial biofilm.4 Sonographically it is free floating hyperechogenic material within the amniotic fluid in close proximity to the internal cervical os1,2.
-The appearance of sludge is quite different from other sonographically visualized debris within the amniotic cavity and can be distinguished from vernix, or meconium.5
+Amniotic fluid (AF) sludge is a powerful sonographic marker of an intraamniotic infection-related inflammatory process.1,2 It is associated with early preterm delivery, possible microbiological invasion of the amniotic cavity, and histological chorioamnionitis in both symptomatic and asymptomatic patients.1,3 Recently Romero et al, directly sampled AF sludge from a pregnant patient in preterm labor, and found it to consist of a polymicrobial biofilm.4 Sonographically, it is free floating hyperechogenic material within the amniotic fluid in close proximity to the internal cervical os.1,2 The appearance of sludge is quite different from other sonographically visualized debris within the amniotic cavity and can be distinguished from vernix or meconium.5

 AF sludge has been noted in asymptomatic patients who go on to deliver prematurely as well as those with cervical cerclage.3,6 There is little data with regards to the impact of the presence of AF sludge in pregnancies treated with cerclage.
 The primary objective of this study was to determine if the prenatal ultrasound finding of AF sludge in patients with cervical cerclage is associated with adverse pregnancy outcome.
-In addition, we sought to compare specific pregnancy and neonatal outcomes among women with cerclage who did and did not have AF sludge present, including interval from cerclage placement to delivery, gestational age at delivery, birthweight, rate of preterm premature rupture of membranes (PPROM), mode of delivery, placental pathology method of cerclage placement and cervical length measurement characteristics.
+In addition, we sought to compare specific pregnancy and neonatal outcomes among women with cerclage who did and did not have AF sludge present, including interval from cerclage placement to delivery, gestational age at delivery, birthweight, rate of preterm premature rupture of membranes (PPROM), mode of delivery, placental pathology, method of cerclage placement and cervical length measurement characteristics.

 Materials and Methods: